-The notes have not been and will not be registered with the Mexican National Securities Registry (Registro Nacional de Valores) maintained by the Mexican National Banking and Securities Commission (Comisión Nacional Bancaria y de Valores) (the "CNBV"), and may not be offered or sold publicly in Mexico, except that the notes may be offered to institutional or qualified investors pursuant to the private placement exemption set forth in Article 8 of the Mexican Securities Market Law (Ley del Mercado de Valores).
+The notes have not been and will not be registered with the Mexican National Securities Registry (Registro Nacional de Valores) maintained by the Mexican National Banking and Securities Commission (Comisión Nacional Bancaria y de Valores) (the "CNBV"), and therefor may not be offered or sold publicly in Mexico.
+The notes may be offered or sold in Mexico, to investors that qualify as institutional and accredited investors, pursuant to the private placement exemption set forth in Article 8 of the Mexican Securities Market Law (Ley del Mercado de Valores) and regulations thereunder.
+As required under the Mexican Securities Market Law, Mexico will give notice to the CNBV of the offering of the notes under the terms set forth herein.
+Such notice will be submitted to the CNBV to comply with the Mexican Securities Market Law, and for informational purposes only.
+The delivery to, and receipt by, the CNBV of such notice does not certify the solvency of Mexico, the investment quality of the notes, or that the information contained in this prospectus supplement or the prospectus is accurate or complete.
 The information contained in this prospectus is exclusively the responsibility of the Issuer and has not been reviewed or authorized by the CNBV.
 The acquisition of the notes by an investor who is a resident of Mexico will be made under such investor's own responsibility.